KonnectNetLtd/interview-intermediate-1/README.md

 # interview-intermediate-1
 Technical Interview - Challenge 1 for Intermediate Dev candidates

+This project is about a car-racing event called "SpeedFest".

+The "home" page of the app displays the 10 participating teams.
+You can also see the drivers and their lap times by clicking on one of the teams.
+The "reports" page is empty on purpose, and we will discuss it further in the next interview.

-This application is written using .NET 6 and React and uses SQLite as the DB.
+The application is written using .NET 6, React and SQLite as the DB.
+Please ensure you have appropriate .NET SDK and nodeJS version installed in your machine.

-It is a badly-written program that does NOT follow best coding practices.
+It is a badly-written program that does NOT follow best coding practices and might contain bugs.
 Your task is to improve this application in whichever ways you see fit, i.e. you are allowed to introduce new nuget / npm libraries if you want.